shejialuo/simpleOS/README.md

 The original book's build system is `make`, which is not easy to use.
 So I use `cmake` as build system.
 Maybe, you can use the code to make your life easy.

+For some reason, I think after chapter 9 there is no need to study.
+So this repository is consistent with the chapter 9